-Rule: "Org1.Peer OR Org2.Peer" '''
+Rule: "OR('Org1.peer', 'Org2.peer')" '''

 This policy construct can be interpreted as: the policy named MyPolicy can only be satisfied by the signature of an identity with role of "a peer from Org1" or "a peer from Org2".

 Signature policies support arbitrary combinations of AND, OR, and NOutOf, allowing the construction of extremely powerful rules like: "An admin of org A and two other admins, or 11 of 20 org admins".